Finding a pair of boxing gloves that offer sufficient support and protection is incredibly important for any experience level boxer.

 - Moisture wicking satin liner

-Next up we’ve got the TITLE Pro Style Boxing Gloves, an incredibly affordable, yet high quality pair of gloves from one of the world's most renowned brand.
+Next up we’ve got the TITLE Pro Style Boxing Gloves, an incredibly affordable, yet high quality pair from one of the world's most renowned brands.

 The padding around the glove is constructed using multiple layers of both high and low density foam.
 This produces a highly shock absorbing outer layer that allows for high impact shots to be thrown safely.